carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 The code object metadata specifies extensible metadata associated with the code objects executed on HSA [HSA]_ compatible runtimes such as AMD's ROCm [AMD-ROCm]_.
+The encoding and semantics of this metadata depends on the code object version; see :ref:`amdgpu-amdhsa-code-object-metadata-v2` and :ref:`amdgpu-amdhsa-code-object-metadata-v3`.

-It is specified in a note record (see :ref:`amdgpu-note-records`) and is required when the target triple OS is ``amdhsa`` (see :ref:`amdgpu-target-triples`).
+Code object metadata is specified in a note record (see :ref:`amdgpu-note-records`) and is required when the target triple OS is ``amdhsa`` (see :ref:`amdgpu-target-triples`).
 It must contain the minimum information necessary to support the ROCM kernel queries.
 For example, the segment sizes needed in a dispatch packet.
 In addition, a high level language runtime may require other information to be included.
 For example, the AMD OpenCL runtime records kernel argument information.

 .. _amdgpu-amdhsa-code-object-metadata-v2:

 Code Object V2 Metadata (-mattr=-code-object-v3)
 ++++++++++++++++++++++++++++++++++++++++++++++++

+.. warning:: Code Object V2 is not the default code object version emitted by this version of LLVM.
+For a description of the metadata generated with the default configuration (Code Object V3) see :ref:`amdgpu-amdhsa-code-object-metadata-v3`.

 Code object V2 metadata is specified by the ``NT_AMD_AMDGPU_METADATA`` note record (see :ref:`amdgpu-note-records-v2`).